Please welcome Simply Recipes guest author Garrett McCord who shares with us his favorite blondie recipe.

 3 Add the flour, baking soda, baking powder, and salt, mix it all together.
 Add the butterscotch chips or other mix-ins.

 4 Pour into the pan and spread evenly.
-Bake for 20-25 minutes or until a toothpick comes out clean.
+Bake for 25-30 minutes or until a tester inserted into the center comes out clean.
 Allow to cool.
-Cut into squares and serve.
+Cut into squares or rectangles and serve.